High-Performance Statistical Computing (HPSC): Challenges, Opportunities, and Future Directions: Introduction

 This paper attempts a comprehensive review of HPSC, examining the current landscape of its challenges, opportunities, and future directions in a field that is rapidly evolving.
-Our analysis includes recent advances in distributed computing frameworks, parallel processing algorithms, and modern hardware architectures, which have significantly expanded the capabilities of statistical computing.
+Our analysis includes recent advances in distributed computing frameworks, parallel processing algorithms, and modern hardware architectures, which have significantly expanded the capabilities of SC.
 This review focuses on how current statistical applications do not fully utilize the MPI+X approach, thereby missing out on significant performance gains.
 Through a systematic survey of the literature and prevailing practices, we identify key technological trends, methodological breakthroughs, and emerging research trajectories that are shaping the future of HPSC.
 The scope of this paper bridges both theory and practice, with a focus on how statistical methodology can effectively align with HPC infrastructure to meet today’s growing computational demands.
 Herein, we address critical issues such as scalability, reproducibility, and accessibility, highlighting strategies that have proven successful and pointing to areas where further innovation is needed.
-Our goal is to provide a valuable resource for researchers, practitioners, and students working at the intersection of statistics and HPC, and to offer a forward-looking perspective on the evolving role of HPSC in data-intensive science.
+Our goal is to provide a valuable resource for researchers and practitioners working at the intersection of statistics and HPC, and to offer a forward-looking perspective on the evolving role of HPSC in data-intensive science.

 This paper is organized as follows.
-Section~\ref{sec:history} traces the historical development of both HPC and statistical computing, highlighting their progressive convergence.
-Section~\ref{sec:literature} surveys the literature, illustrating how HPSC is transforming various application domains, including climate science, geoscience, bioinformatics, and finance.
+Section 2 shows the historical development of HPC and SC, highlighting their progressive convergence.
+Section~\ref{sec:literature} surveys the literature, illustrating how HPSC is transforming various application domains.
 Section~\ref{sec:challenges} identifies key computational and methodological challenges in adapting statistical algorithms to modern HPC platforms.
 In Section~\ref{sec:opportunities}, we explore opportunities where HPC can enable scalable, precise, and energy-efficient statistical analysis.
 Section~\ref{sec:future} outlines future directions, focusing on specialized hardware, federated inference, standardization, and new algorithmic paradigms.
 Finally, Section~\ref{sec:roadmap} presents a roadmap for building a sustainable and inclusive HPSC community.